lzwjava/blog-source/notes/2025-06-23-meituans-retreat-struggles-en.md

 ---
-title: "Meituan's Struggles and Retreat in Community Group Buying"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Meituan's Struggles and Retreat in Community Group Buying
 translated: false
-generated: true
 ---

 Meituan's scaling back of its community group buying business, Meituan Select (now rebranded as Meituan Youxuan), and Duoduo Maicai's (from Pinduoduo) leadership in the sector can be attributed to several factors: